anarsoul/esp32-bthidbridge/README.md

 ## Requirements

 - **Hardware**: ESP32 with dual-mode Bluetooth (WROOM, WROVER, or equivalent).
-Classic Bluetooth is only available on the original ESP32 — ESP32-S3, C3, C6, H2 are not supported.
+Classic Bluetooth is only available on the original ESP32.
+Note: ESP32-S3, C3, C6, H2 are not supported.
 - **Toolchain**: ESP-IDF v6.0.1

 ## Setup